The idea for Dippy originated onhackaday.io but now this is the main site.

 Q: Why DIP switches for ROM?
 A: So that you can visibly see all of the instructions.
 There will be one LED per bank of DIP switches so that you can see which one is being read and the instruction bus will also have LEDs on it so that you can see that the values on the switch have made it to the processor.

 Q: Why shift registers?
-A: To keep the component count down - registers/RAM can easily dominate the component count.
+A: To keep the component count down - registers/RAM and ALU are most of the count for a PISC 16 bit processor.
 Ideally the shift registers would be physical, needing components only to read or write, more on this below.
-A secondary consideration is that shift registers imply a bit serial ALU, which simplifies that a lot.

 Q: Why no RAM?
-A: The idea is that the shift registers have enough storage for really basic programs.
+A: The idea is that the shift registers have enough storage to run really basic programs.
 External RAM violates the completeness of the solution and it wouldn't be visible.

 Q: Why Forth-like instruction set?
 Because it is compact, I've got to squeeeze in as much as possible here.

 Q: Why minimal transistor count?
-A: Partly because of the challange, partly because it is easier for others to replicate and build on this work and largely because I'm terrible at soldering so unless it's minimial it may never get finished.
+A: Partly because of the challange, partly because it is easier for others to replicate and build on this work but mostly because I'm terrible at soldering so unless it's minimial it will never get finished.

 10 bit instructions in a 9 bit read-only address space built from 512 10-way dip switches (e.g. eBay).

 16 shift registers, holding at least 16 bits each, hopefully 32 bits.
 These form an ascending Forth data stack and a descending Forth address stack (even though addresses are 10 bits).
 Two 4 bit registers act as the data and address stack pointers.
-If four components per memory cell (may be 5), then 16 registers at 16 bits would be 1024 components (512 transistors).
+If not physical shift registers but four components per memory cell (may be 5), then 16 registers at 16 bits would be 1024 components (512 transistors).
 At 32 bits per register that would be 2048 components (1024 transistors).

 The goal is a reasonably inexpensive program storage where it is clear how it operates.